mgierlasinski/pantry-pal/README.md

 - `-e "..."`: Sets the environment variables required by your application. **Replace the placeholder values** with your actual secrets.
 - `mgierlasinski/pantry-pal-api`: The name of the image to run.

+### Testing the API

+The project includes a `src/PantryPal.Api/PantryPal.Api.http` file for testing all API endpoints.
+You can use it with the built-in editor in Visual Studio or the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension in VS Code.

+The requests use variables defined in `src/PantryPal.Api/http-client.env.json` for three environments: `dev`, `test`, and `prod`.
+You'll need to fill in your credentials (like `Auth_ApiKey`, `UserEmail`, and `UserPassword`) in this file to run the requests successfully.

 ## Available Scripts

 From the project root: